-According to research, previewing a text can improve comprehension (Graves, Cooke, & LaBerge, 1983, cited in Paris et al., 1991).
-It can set a purpose for reading and help you prepare for what’s coming.
+According to research, previewing a text can improve your comprehension (Graves, Cooke, & LaBerge, 1983, cited in Paris et al., 1991).
+You set a purpose for your reading to help you prepare for what’s coming next.

-Depending on the genre, your approach to previewing may vary:
+Depending on the genre, or the kind of reading, your approach to previewing may vary: